 Medical & Professional Licensing Board Matters

-Licensing board complaints may be filed by patients, their family members, other healthcare providers, employees, or anyone who interacts with a physician.
-Increasing awareness of this fact, aided by consumer groups and state laws which require posting patient bills of rights in waiting rooms, has led to more medical board complaints being filed and sanctions imposed.
-Disciplinary action can include: a reprimand, restrictions on a physician’s practice, continuing medical education or monitoring requirements, probation, license suspension or revocation.
+Licensing board complaints may be filed by patients, their family members, other healthcare providers, employees, or anyone who interacts with a physician or other healthcare professional.
+Increasing awareness of this fact, aided by consumer groups and state laws which require posting patient bills of rights in waiting rooms, has led to more medical and other licensing board complaints being filed and sanctions imposed.
+Disciplinary action can include: a reprimand, restrictions on a physician’s or other professional’s practice, continuing medical education or monitoring requirements, probation, license suspension or revocation.
 Moreover, the adverse consequences of a board complaint do not necessarily end there.

 Physicians generally are required by contract to report disciplinary actions to their professional liability carriers, managed care plans and patients’ health insurance plans.
 Federal law also requires that discipline be reported to the National Practitioner Data Bank, which hospitals must check before granting or renewing medical staff privileges.
 Thus, a cascade of negative effects may flow from a single board complaint.
 Depending on the alleged offense and the board’s conclusion, a physician’s reputation and livelihood may be destroyed.
 So the importance of properly responding to a licensing board complaint cannot be overstated.